 “We’re helping them understand what our go-to-market strategy is from a long-term standpoint and making sure we have an opportunity to share the vision of that roadmap,” Bekele says.
 “Ultimately we need retailers to buy in and join us on this journey because, together as a system, we can provide a much better solution than any of us, or any competitor, can do alone.”

 To get started, owners can contact their WinField United sales or ag customer team (ACT) representatives.
-Completing the full e-business process will take some time, so interested retailers should get started as soon as possible.
+Completing the full omni-channel process will take some time, so interested retailers should get started as soon as possible.